GalvanizeDataScience/RPP-DSR-Reference/tasks.md

 - Check to see if an assessment grading is needed - grade and message the PL when the HUB spreadsheet has been updated
 - Check to make sure previous class recording has been uploaded to the cohort spreadsheet.
 [Instructions on linking the recording in Cohort Spreadheet Calendar](assignments_sols.md#Post-Lecture-Recording-In-Cohort-Spreadsheet-Calendar-After-it-Processes)
 - Check to see if your [office hours](calendars.md#DSR-Coverage-Calendars) are correct for the following 2 weeks
+- **Send a slack message out at the end of class on assignments (including async), assessments, and Capstone proposal due dates coming up the following week (include dates)
+	- bold async assignment(s)
+	- italicize paired assignment(s)

 - Check assignments due today and check late submissions from the previous week.
 Update assignment submission HUB.
 If a student has not submitted an assignment please complete ONE of the following:
 	- 1. Message the student and the PL asking why the student has not turned in an assignment.
 Use the following message:
 		> - “Hi NAME!
 I hope you are doing well.
 I was checking assignment submissions and I saw that you have not turned in NAME OF ASSIGNMENT.
 Did you forget to submit the assignment in LEARN, or are you needing more time to work on this?”